Dnapert/cccYoloTraining/README.md

-# Collection of all our training data and Data augmnetation code
+# Collection of all our training data and Data augmentation code

 ```
 conda create -n <env_name> python=3.8